YottaDB/YDBDoc/AdminOpsGuide/securityph.rst

 * The resulting group ownership and permissions are found by matching the database file permissions, then determining which question columns produce the correct "Y" or "N" answer; "-" answers are "don't care".
 * An asterisk ("*") in the Database File Permissions matches writable or not writable.
 An asterisk in the Resulting File Permissions means that YottaDB uses the write permissions from the database file.
-* YottaDB determines group restrictions by examining the permissions of the libgtmshr file.
-If it is not executable to others, YottaDB treats it as restricted to members of the group of the libgtmshr file.
+* YottaDB determines group restrictions by examining the permissions of the libyottadb file.
+If it is not executable to others, YottaDB treats it as restricted to members of the group of the libyottadb file.
 * Group membership can either be established by the operating system's group configuration or by the effective group id of the process.
 * A YottaDB process requires read access in order to write to a database file - a write access permission without read access is an error.
 * YottaDB treats the "root" user the same as other users, except that when it is not the file owner and not a member of the group, it is treated as if it were a member of the group.